 Without KPIs, creating strategic affiliate marketing campaigns and assessing marketing results is difficult.

 Also, KPIs help you prove the value of your marketing campaigns to upper management and clients.
 You can add KPIs to an affiliate marketing report to illustrate your results.

 Without additional further ado, here are the best 15 affiliate marketing metrics (KPIs) you should consider evaluating your affiliate program:

 This is a term commonly used with search affiliates or PPC channels.
 The reason it’s essential is search affiliates will speak with you about how well their campaigns may be converting and discuss keywords with you, which will produce a higher Return on Advertising spending.

-If you have your PPC efforts running, you need to be strategic about your allowances with search affiliates.
+If your PPC efforts run, you need to be strategic about your allowances with search affiliates.
 However, solid win-win situations will result in mutually beneficial relationships and dual profits for both parties involved.

 ROAS is the ultimate metric of any ad campaign.

 ROAS = $ revenue made from ads / $ advertising spend * 100